Majedul-Hasan/toy-marketplace-client-side/README.md

 <br/>
 0
 6. Give your website name.
 The website title will be changed according to the route you are clicking.
 Suppose your website name is PHero.
-Then, on the **‘about’** route, your website title will be **‘PHero | About us’**.  ✅
+Then, on the  **about**  route, your website title will be **‘PHero | About us’**.  ✅

 7. Make the component name, folder structure, and route name meaningful.
 If needed, add comments.  ✅